George Hunter White: The death of Frank Olson (1953)

 Jacques Voignier was immediately relocated to Tampa Bay, Florida, before being sent to Cuba to investigate the French Connection and the rise of communism in Cuba.
-Spirito was immedately deported back to France, on the charge that he had entered the country illegally, where he continued to be involved in the illegal narcotics trade.
+Spirito was immediately deported back to France, on the charge that he had entered the country illegally, where he continued to be involved in the illegal narcotics trade.

 In 1953, the FBI began investigating White's activities in New York.
 They managed to infiltrate one of their own informants into the White's operation, who managed to smuggle out two samples of drugs that the CIA were using in New York.
 FBI headquarters had the samples analyzed, and noted that the first sample "was found to contain a fairly concentrated solution of chloral hydrate, which is a sedative and hypnotic."
 The second sample "was found to contain a very small amount of an organic material in a dilute solution of sodium chloride or ordinary table salt.
 This preparation was most probably prepared for injection by the use of a syringe and hypodermic needle."
 The FBI informant reported White's codename as Morgan Hall, noted how much he had spent on the apartment, noted that the CIA was experimenting with truth drugs and knock-out drugs, and was attempting to find a method for mind control.
 The FBI was fully aware of these activities by the end of 1953, and they knew exactly what was in the drugs, but White was allowed to continue.
 The Director of the FBI merely stated that he wanted to be kept apprised of any new developments.

 White requested to return to San Francisco so he could take charge of his mother's estate.
 Gottlieb and Anslinger agreed to the move.

 The apartment complex at Bedford Street was also immediately sold to two unassuming women, but the CIA did not end their experiments in New York.
 While White was moving to San Francisco, the CIA rented-out another apartment at 105 West 13th Street.
 Similar to earlier safe houses established in New York and later in San Francisco, the apartment on 13th Street served multiple purposes for White and his associates.
 Although primarily used for CIA-linked drug experiments, it also functioned as a venue for gatherings, including celebrations, such as one for the FBN's successful dismantling of the French Connection.
 Officially, the apartment was said to belong to a man involved in the import-export business.
 According to narcotics agents who visited the site, it was carefully staged to resemble the residence of a well-traveled international businessman.
 Declassified CIA records indicate that the 13th Street apartment remained active until 1966.